GravityPDF/gravity-pdf/README.txt

 == Changelog ==

+= 6.11.2 =
+* Bug: Fix race condition by skipping PDF cleanup at the end of form submission process if PDF Background Processing enabled

 = 6.11.1 =
 * Bug: Only process enabled notifications during form submission when using PDF Background Processing.
 Notifications are enabled if they are active and have conditional logic that passes.